Victor Frederick, Prince of Anhalt-Bernburg

 Victor Frederick of Anhalt-Bernburg (20 September 1700-18 May 1765), was a German prince of the House of Ascania.
 He was Reigning prince of the principality of Anhalt-Bernburg from 1721 to 1765.

 Life

-Victor Frederick was born on 20 September 1700 in Bernburg as the second (but eldest and only surviving) son of Karl Frederick, Prince of Anhalt-Bernburg, by his first wife Sophie Albertine, daughter of George Frederick, Count of Solms-Sonnenwalde.
+Victor Frederick was born on 20 September 1700 in Bernburg as the second (but eldest and only surviving) son of Karl Frederick, Prince of Anhalt-Bernburg, by his first wife Countess Sophie Albertine of Solms-Sonnewalde, daughter of George Frederick, Count of Solms-Sonnewalde.

 After the death of his father in 1721, Victor Frederick succeeded him in Anhalt-Bernburg.
 As a Rittmeister and Capitan of the Prussian army, he was made a knight of the Order of the Black Eagle in 1722.

 Victor Frederick showed a special interest for mining and metallurgy and often visited the mines in the Harz.

 He died on May 18, 1765 in Bernburg, leaving behind 7 children, including Frederick Albert, who succeeded him.
 Frederick Albert reigned until 1796.